 - Sound World Solutions CS50 Wireless Bluetooth Sound Amplifier

 - Tweak Focus

-Then we tried out our amplifiers one by one, wearing each for a few hours as we went about our lives.
+We tried out our amplifiers one by one, wearing each for a few hours as we went about our lives.
 We brought them to concerts, wore them to work and yoga practice, took them on bike rides, and used them during conversations with our Starbucks barista.